braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents.md

 tool: currents

 guide_top_header: "Braze Currents"
 guide_top_text: "Understanding the impact of your engagement strategy is critical in informing your iteration and optimization of your communications with your users.
-To ensure that this valuable engagement data is tightly integrated with the rest of your operations and help amplify your investment in data science, the Braze platform tracks a wide array of event data from your integration for analysis, retargeting, and other use-cases elsewhere within your own systems. <br> <br>The Currents tool continuously streams data to one of our many <a href='https://www.braze.com/docs/user_guide/data_and_analytics/braze_currents/available_partners/'>data partners</a>, empowering you to use the unique and valuable data Braze creates to power your BI and analytics efforts in other best-in-class platforms."
+To ensure that this valuable engagement data is tightly integrated with the rest of your operations and help amplify your investment in data science, the Braze platform tracks a wide array of event data from your integration for analysis, retargeting, and other use-cases elsewhere within your own systems. <br> <br>The Currents tool is a real time data stream of your engagement events that is the most robust, yet most granular export out of the Braze platform.
+It provides you data in an Avro file type to one of our many <a href='https://www.braze.com/docs/user_guide/data_and_analytics/braze_currents/available_partners/'>data partners</a>, empowering you to use the unique and valuable data Braze creates to power your BI and analytics efforts in other best-in-class platforms."

 guide_featured_title: "Section Articles"
 guide_featured_list: